dwarvesf/handbook/guides/one-on-one-meeting.md

 ---
 title: 1-on-1 meetings
+description: "Strong relationships are core to our culture, and 1-on-1 meetings are how we build them.
+Managers meet with direct reports regularly (usually weekly) to connect.
+Here's how we do 1-on-1s and tips to make them count."
 date: 2021-11-01
-description: Strong relationships are core to our culture, and 1-on-1 meetings are how we build them.
-Managers meet with direct reports regularly (usually weekly) to connect.
-Here's how we do 1-on-1s and tips to make them count.
 authors:
   - tieubao
 tags: